2023-VT-Spring-Capstone/tooling/kafka/README.md

 kafka-topics --bootstrap-server kafka-1:29092,kafka-2:29093,kafka-3:29094 --delete --topic ODS_BASE_LOG
 ```

-# Now we can start playing with the consumer/producer
+# Now we can start using the consumer/producer

 ### Consumer